DrrrChatbots/drrr-botext/manuals/script-en.md

 drrr.getLounge(callback);
 drrr.getProfile(callback);
 drrr.getLoc(callback);

+// like globalThis in js (global scope)
+// sometimes be alias to window, top in browser
+// and global in nodejs
+// if you want to use script global scope, use top top.x = 3 console.log(x) // 3
 ```

 At present, in addition to the reserved words mentioned earlier, there are some special keywords in LambdaScript: